mgingras/fBomb/README.md

 ``` $ foreman start ```

-then just browse to localhost:5000 and you should see some fBombs!
+Then just browse to localhost:5000 and you should see some fBombs drop!

 (Alternatively you can hard code them in wherever they apply)